williamhpark/sliding-puzzle-game/README.md

 # Sliding Puzzle Game

 This is my submission for the Grapevine Week 0 Pulsecheck Software Developer Technical Assessment.
+I used the React library to create the application.

 You can see the live demo at https://sliding-puzzle-game-wp.herokuapp.com/.